 - Reads two, three and four-letter sounds incorrectly e.g ‘ea’, eigh’, ‘ow’, ‘ough’

 - Does not understand what they are reading

-To explore working with Lianne in Randburg / Sandton and other areas in Johannesburg, contact her for a consultation to discuss how she can meet your needs.
+To explore working with Lianne face-to-face in Parkmore (Sandton, Johannesburg) or ONLINE (nationally), contact her for a consultation to discuss how she can assist you.